-Many moisturizers hydrate temporarily, but the water simply evaporates.
-This leaves a film on the skin surface that basically sucks more moisture out!
-The best moisturizers have properties that both deliver moisture into the skin and help hold it in there.
-A moisturizer can be emollient, humectant, or occlusive.
+Many moisturizers hydrate temporarily, but then the water simply evaporates.
+The best moisturizers have properties that both deliver moisture to the skin and help hold it in there.
+A moisturizer can be an emollient, humectant, or occlusive.
 You don’t have to choose, though!
-The best moisturizers contain a combination of these different moisturizing properties—including the Curology moisturizer, which has all three!
+The best moisturizers often contain a combination of these different moisturizing properties—including the Curology moisturizers, which have all three!

-A humectant, such as hyaluronic acid or glycerine, has a liquid texture that absorbs quickly into the skin, and draws moisture from the skin and the environment to increase the skin’s ability to hold water.
+A humectant, such as hyaluronic acid or glycerin, has a liquid texture that absorbs quickly into the skin and draws moisture from deeper layers of skin and the environment to increase the skin’s ability to hold water.
 Hyaluronic acid is especially good at delivering water into the skin and keeping it there!
-Humectants work best when combined with emollients (that’s why our moisturizer has both!), so if you’re using a serum with hyaluronic acid, try topping it off with a layer of an emollient cream.
+Humectants work well when combined with emollients, so if you’re using a serum with hyaluronic acid, try topping it off with a layer of an emollient cream, like the Curology moisturizer.

-An emollient delivers water directly into the skin using a carrier oil—such as grape seed oil, sesame oil, or silicone oil—and leaves the skin with a soft and supple feel.
+An emollient delivers water directly into the skin and often uses a carrier oil—such as grape seed oil, sesame oil, or silicone oil—and leaves the skin with a soft and supple feel.

-An occlusive leaves oil on the skin’s surface to slow water loss—such as mineral oil, jojoba oil, olive oil, evening primrose oil, or silicone oil.
+An occlusive leaves a layer of oil on the skin’s surface to slow water loss—such as mineral oil, jojoba oil, olive oil, evening primrose oil, or silicone oil.

-Acne-prone skin has less of the naturally occurring fats in the skin (lipids called ceramides).
+Acne-prone skin often has less of the naturally occurring fats in the skin (lipids called ceramides).
 But that’s not a good thing!
 Without them, the skin doesn’t function as a protective barrier, which can mean more pimples.
 We know it can be a headache — acne treatments can make your skin dry, which harms the skin barrier.
 The Curology moisturizer is designed to work perfectly for that.
-It’s also good to reach for moisturizers that contain these ceramides, such as CeraVe AM Facial Moisturizing Lotion SPF 30.
+It’s also good to reach for moisturizers that contain ceramides.

-Even though acne-prone skin can tolerate most oils, coconut oil is one exception.
+Even though acne-prone skin can tolerate most oils, coconut oil is one of the exceptions.
 Unlike mineral oil and jojoba oil, coconut oil can block pores.
 It may be popular, but we discourage you from using it on your skin—adding it to your diet is fine, though.

 Moisturizers should feel good and help you look great, so be mindful of what you use that may not be ideal for your situation.
 If a moisturizer is irritating your skin, causing breakouts, or not hydrating enough, set it aside and try something else—like the Curology moisturizer, which we designed to be safe for sensitive and acne-prone skin.